m1cr0lab-esp32/sleep-modes/docs/02-led-setup.md

 uint8_t ledIndex = 0;
 ```

 We simply define a constant array that includes the pins of our LEDs, as well as a `ledIndex` variable that will allow us to browse this array to extract the pin of the LED we want to turn on from its index.
-The LED that will be lit by default is the red one, i.e. the one whose pin has the index 0 in the table.
+The LED that will be lit by default is the red one, i.e. the one whose pin has the index 0 in the array.

 Let's then initialize the control pins of our LEDs as output pins, and turn on the active LED :